jaretkeniston/Testing-Tools/README.md

 # Incrementality Testing: Causal Inference Setup and Analysis / Visualization

+Note: all images are anonymized and all specific or identifiable information is censored

 ## Geographic Split Generation and Evaluation of Test Length / Power

 <img width="750" alt="inc-test-img-1" src="https://github.com/user-attachments/assets/cd7a6528-2c04-41df-a941-89de28b1d60a" />